Professional Indemnity Insurance

 A PI policy protects companies or individuals who, in the course of their business, provide professional advice or services to third parties.
 The provision of this advice or service may lead to claims for compensation if any financial loss has been suffered as a result of alleged negligence or omitted acts.

 The policy provides for defence costs, lost income, and costs from investigating the complaint, as well as any compensation awarded if the defence is unsuccessful.

 Policies are usually arranged on a “Claims Made” basis covering incidents occurring and notified during the period of the insurance.
 However, in many countries, it is possible to take action against suppliers many years later; for example, up to 6 years in the UK.
 For this reason, policies can be extended to provide protection against historical allegations of errors, poor advice or performance failures.

-Why should a company take out a PI policy?
+Why should a company take out a Professional Indemnity policy?

 • A PI policy will help to attract and retain high calibre international staff who are unlikely to work with companies where everyday business risks were not adequately protected.
 The same will apply to potential Trustees or Non-Executive Directors that you are looking to bring into the business.